MenkeTechnologies/zpwr/README.md

 ```
 This will install just config files not dependencies.

-You can then run each install script in `.zpwr/install` manually to install just vim plugins or cargo packages etc.
+You can then run each install shell script in `.zpwr/install` manually to install just vim plugins or cargo packages etc.

 ## Install Destination

-Most zpwr custom configs will be installed to `~/.zpwr`.
-This is the `ZPWR` environment variable.
-Exceptions include `~/.zshrc`, `~/.vimrc`, `~/.tmux.conf`, `~/grc.zsh` which are sym linked into home dir.
+All zpwr custom configs will be installed to `~/.zpwr`.
+This is the `ZPWR` environment variable.  `~/.zshrc`, `~/.vimrc`, `~/.tmux.conf`, `~/grc.zsh` and othere config files are sym linked into home dir to be read by the respective program.
 Your old configs for these files will be found in a directory name approximately `~/.zpwr/local/username.rc.bak.date` after install.
 Exact directory name is generated as shown.
 ```sh
 backupdir="$ZPWR_HIDDEN_DIR/$USER.rc.bak.$(date +'%m.%d.%Y')"